zzysh12345/smol-course/6_synthetic_datasets/preference_datasets.md

 ## Prompting for a Second Opinion

 Preference data is a dataset with multiple `completions`.
 We can add more `completions` to a dataset by prompting a model to generate them.
 When doing this we need to ensure that the second completion is not too similar to the first completion in terms overall quality and phrasing.
 This is important because the models needs to be optimised for a clear preference.

- Each `completion` is a response to a `prompt`, where we know which completion is preferred over the other, normally denoted as `chosen` and `rejected`.
+We want to know which completion is preferred over the other, normally referred to as `chosen` and `rejected`.
 The score is a measure of how much one response is preferred over the other.
 In general these scores can be absolute, subjective, or relative.
 For this course we will focus on the first two, because they are most valuable for creating preference datasets.

 ### Model pooling